-No matter what brings you to the Common, there’s likely going to come a time when you want to grab a bite to eat nearby.
+Whether it's playtime or a stage performance that brings you near the Common, there’s likely going to come a time when you want to grab a bite to eat close by.
 That’s why we’ve put together this list of 10 kid-friendly restaurants right in the neighborhood.

 This Boston staple can be found about two blocks from the Common on Tremont Street right across from the Granary Burying Ground.
 Beantown Pub is technically a bar, but it’s also a restaurant serving kid-friendly food in a casual atmosphere.
 With menu items like chicken tenders, mozzarella wedges, and mac ‘n’ cheese, you’ll be able to please even the pickiest palate.